sambanova/ai-starter-kit/benchmarking/README.md

    - stddev-output-tokens: standard deviation of output tokens.
 It's recommended to choose no more than 50% the amount of output tokens.
 Default value: 10.
    - max-num-completed-requests: maximum number of completed requests.
 Default value: 32
    - timeout: time when the process will stop.
 Default value: 600 seconds
-   - num-concurrent-requests: number of concurrent workers.
-Currently, using just 1 is suggested since all performance metrics will be available.
    - results-dir: path to the results directory.
 Default value: "./data/results/llmperf"
-   - llm-api: currently only supporting Sambanova Studio's models.
-Default value: "sambastudio"
-   - mode: whether the generation is in stream or batch mode.
-Default value: "stream"
    - additional-sampling-params: additional params for LLM.
 Default value: '{}'

 2. Run the following command in terminal.
 The performance evaluation process will start running and a progress bar will be shown until it is done.